JTRamirez/BRMS-Walkthrough/modules/part-seven-advanced-topics.md

 <!--
 {
-"name": "part-two-installing-brms",
+"name": "part-seven-advanced-topics",
 "version" : "0.1",
-"title" : "Part II: Installing BRMS",
+"title" : "Part VII: Advanced topics",
-"description" : "How to install Red Hat's BRMS solution.", "homepage" : "https://github.com/outlearn-content/outlearn-modules", "freshnessDate" : 2015-07-08,
+"description" : "Items that might be of interest, even if the dive into the weeds a bit.", "homepage" : "https://github.com/outlearn-content/outlearn-modules", "freshnessDate" : 2015-07-08,
 "license" : "CC BY 4.0"